rvalentini/globear/globear-frontend/README.md

 * Use core.async to to server synchronization? (~ redux reducers)
 * come up with a reasonable data structure for markers and contained pictures
 * integrate 'foodie-guide' functionality
-* create marker reducers depending on the zoom-level
+* create marker reducers depending on the zoom-level (cluster markers)

 ## License